Land categorisation and the land management framework

 - Excluded land

-Landholders will be able to view these land categories on their property and request a review if these categories appear inaccurate.
+You are able to view these land categories on their property and request a review if these categories appear inaccurate.

 Table 1 - Criteria that applies to each land category